Woodford Files: Shimmy with the Season; Ease Your Insomnia; The Vital Role of Your MicrobiomeJulia Woodford May 1, 2016

 At this time of year one can’t help but feel grateful to be alive.
 As the sun turns up the heat in our hemisphere, the birds are singing, streams are gurgling, and plants are budding.
 As nature shimmies and shakes with the season, so too does our inner terrain gurgle and flow with the movement of bacteria, fungi, and other microbes collectively called the human ‘microbiome’.

-In Helke Ferrie’s feature this month, we learn that many of these microbes have co-evolved with us since the beginning of human existence, working to maintain our immunity, protect us from disease, and help us to digest, absorb, and assimilate our food.
+In Helke Ferrie’s feature The Human Microbiome this month, we learn that many of these microbes have co-evolved with us since the beginning of human existence, working to maintain our immunity, protect us from disease, and help us to digest, absorb, and assimilate our food.
 But with the advent of antibiotics, antifungals, and antivirals some of our ancestral microbes are becoming almost extinct.
 And this mass eradication of our microbiome is now being linked to increased rates of asthma, cancer, and even obesity.
 In his blog post, “When You Swallow a Grenade,” New York Times columnist Carl Zimmer stated that we now know beyond doubt that just a single course of antibiotics can wipe out our life-supporting gut microbiome for at least a year.
 And if we then consider the new evidence that other illnesses (autism, Parkinson’s, influenza) are also linked to intestinal problems, one has to wonder why every doctor in the world is not insisting on aggressive use of probiotics to repopulate the intestines with bacteria after treatment with antibiotics.
 And yet, they are not.

 Dr. Rona’s article on Help for Insomnia in this issue brings welcome advice for those who suffer from this debilitating condition.
 Here, he shares recommendations on the best supplements and hormones to soothe the mind and ease you into la-la land.
 In addition to his excellent advice, here’s a few tips from my own experience: